lbrenman/ai-deploy-to-live-devops-pipeline-example-gha2/readme.md

 An example of how to use GitHub Actions and the [Amplify Integration CLI](https://confluence.axway.com/display/DX/Amplify+Integration+CLI#AmplifyIntegrationCLI-Overrideconnection) to promote a project from DESIGN to LIVE.

-A demo video can be found [here](https://youtu.be/sCFOTp2zsoA)
+A demo video can be found [here]()

-The Pipeline was tested and developed with CLI version 1.7.1.
+The Pipeline was tested and developed with CLI version 1.9.

 ## Amplify Integration Project